DanBanazek/WritingSamples/README.md

 file.

 ###MyECFMail Testing and Tech Support Instructions

 *	How to Mock a MyECFMail Calendar Events Auto-Transfer from the Session Manager

 Part of my role as a lead developer of MyECFMail is coming up with testing plans and scripts for tech support workers.
-This document is a set of instructions I wrote for an Internal Wiki tech support workers use for testing and supporting MyECFMail.
+This document is a set of instructions I wrote for an Internal Wiki used for testing and supporting MyECFMail.
 The Session Manager referenced in the instructions is a special .exe I wrote that ships with MyECFMail.
 It contains a suite of tools front line tech support uses to diagnose and solve common MyECFMail issues.

 ###Best Case Solutions Help File
 In 2006 I spearheaded the upgrade of the help file for Best Case Bankruptcy from ForeHelp to RoboHelp.
 This included designing basic pages, creating css files to manage layout and some javascript work